 If it works on your computer that’s great, go ahead and use the Power DeWise lav mic.
 It’s cheap and sounds good.

-A USB mic is not going to be as discrete as a lav mic but YouTube vloggers frequently have large capsule condenser microphones in the shot, either on a tabletop mic stand, an adjustable boom arm, or a suspended cord type mount.
-I often feel they are trying to show they are being serious about audio quality.
+A USB mic is not going to be as discrete as a lavalier microphone.
+However, you might not worry about having a microphone seen in the shot.
+YouTube vloggers frequently have large condenser microphones visible in the shot, either on a tabletop mic stand, an adjustable boom arm, or a suspended cord type mount.
+However, I often feel it’s a case of them building up their credibility by having a serious piece of studio equipment on display.

 My recommendation is the Blue Yeti, it’s the number 1 premium USB microphone.